-This report covers the financial year from 1 October 2018 to 30 September 2019, and includes material developments subsequent to the financial year end, up to the board approval date of this report.
-The scope of this report covers the group holding company and its divisions, as set out on page 6.
+This report covers the financial year from 1 October 2019 to 30 September 2020, and includes material developments subsequent to the financial year end, up to the board approval date of this report.
+The scope of this report covers the group holding company and its divisions, as set out in the group profile, as well as other businesses in which the group has a significant interest.
 While Transaction Capital (the group) operates primarily in South Africa, this report also assesses our operations in Australia and our expansion into selected markets in the European Union.

-Although this report is considered to be relevant to all stakeholders, it is aimed primarily at providers of financial capital, to inform their assessment of Transaction Capital's ability to create value over the short, medium and longer term.
-As such, this report includes comment on our relationships with key stakeholder groups, and how we respond to their concerns and balance their interests.
+Although this report is aimed primarily at providers of financial capital to inform their assessment of Transaction Capital’s ability to create value over the short, medium and longer term, we consider the information herein to be of value to all stakeholders.

-This report contains certain forward-looking statements regarding beliefs or expectations of Transaction Capital’s directors and other members of its senior management about the group’s financial condition, results of operations, cash flow, strategy and business.
-These include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements, which are other than statements of historical facts.
-Forward-looking statements are not guarantees of future performance; rather, they are based on current views and assumptions, and involve known and unknown risks, uncertainties and other factors.
-Consequently, no assurance can be given that forward-looking statements will prove accurate, and readers are advised not to place undue reliance thereon.
+This report contains certain forward-looking statements based on the beliefs or expectations of Transaction Capital’s directors and other members of its senior management about the group.
+These include statements concerning plans, objectives, goals, strategies or future events.
+Forward-looking statements are based on current views and assumptions, and involve known and unknown risks, uncertainties and other factors.
+Consequently, no guarantee or assurance can be given that forward-looking statements will prove accurate, and readers are advised not to place undue reliance on them.

-Transaction Capital conforms to the principles contained in the King IV Report on Corporate GovernanceTM for South Africa, 2016 (King IV).
+Transaction Capital conforms to the principles contained in King IV.

 The audit, risk and compliance (ARC) committee is responsible for monitoring the appropriateness of the combined assurance model and applies a co-ordinated approach to assurance activities.
 Combined assurance includes monitoring and oversight across executive and senior management, internal and external audit, as well as the board and its committees.